ukaea/PROCESS/documentation/proc-pages/development/standards.md

 #### Variables representing fractions

 If a variable is intended to demonstrate a fraction of a value or distribution etc. Then it should start with the `f_` prefix.

+#### F-values

+Variables used within constraint equations to scale iteration variables (f-values) should start with the `f` prefix without an underscore before the next word.

 ### Length